ottyanna/aMAZEd/README.md

 ![GitHub last commit](https://img.shields.io/github/last-commit/ottyanna/aMAZEd?labelColor=indigo&color=gold)

 aMAZEd is a c++ program that lets you create and solve a rectangular maze rendered using OpenGL.
-It can be watched as it process the maze itself.
+It can be watched as it processes the maze itself.

 The algorithms used for this project are RandomDFS for generation and A* search, DFS, BFS and Dijkstra for solving.
 It can be used as a tool for visualizing these algorithms as they work.
 See [Example and Description](#examples-and-description) section for a better understanding of colors.